Personalised business insurance

 13. Don’t show the flag if you aren’t doing the work

-Too many companies slap the rainbow logo on their website during Pride month, without contributing in a meaningful way to furthering the cause of LGBTQ+ rights and equality.
+Too many companies slap the rainbow logo on their website during Pride month each year, without contributing in a meaningful way to furthering the cause of LGBTQ+ rights and equality.

 At best, this is tokenism, but at worst it could make marginalised people feel that they will be welcome when bringing them into harmful environments.